John Fortin Pro Bono Service

-John Fortin, a member of the Commercial & Complex Litigation Practice and the Appellate Practice, has argued before the Nevada Supreme Court as part of the pro bono appellate program and obtained a complete reversal and remand for his client, In re 3587 Desatoya Drive, Case No. 80194 (Oct.
+John Fortin, a member of the Commercial & Complex Litigation Practice and the Appellate Practice, has argued before the Nevada Supreme Court as part of the pro bono appellate program.
+He obtained a complete reversal and remand for his client in a civil forfeiture action, In re 3587 Desatoya Drive, Case No. 80194 (Oct.
 15, 2021).
-John also was on the briefs in a matter that obtained a complete affirmance for his client and a written opinion issued by the Nevada Supreme Court, Helton v.
-Nevada Voters First PAC, et al., 138 Nev., Adv.
-Op.
-45 (Jun.
-28, 2022).
+Following reversal and remand, the government amended its pleadings and continued to seek a forfeiture of the home.
+In response, John moved to dismiss and later filed a Petition for a Writ of Prohibition and a Writ of Mandamus challenging the constitutionality of Nevada’s Civil Forfeiture Laws under Nevada’s double jeopardy clause.
+Fred v.
+State, Case No. 85590.
+This matter is pending resolution in the Court.

 About McDonald Carano